-Since our wedding day, we have experienced seven address changes, financial turmoil, infertility struggles, marriage counseling, the birth of our first son, followed closely by identical twins, illness, death, and cancer—just to name a few.
+Since our wedding day, we have experienced seven address changes, financial turmoil, infertility struggles, infidelity, marriage counseling, four (soon-to-be five) kids, illness, death, and cancer—just to name a few.

-These circumstances have threatened to break the vows that were spoken that day and have given us numerous opportunities to throw in the towel.
-It seems as if our kids, our financial situation, our family struggles, my career, health concerns always seem to attack us at the root.
-Then again, that’s not surprising.
+These circumstances have threatened the vows that were spoken that day and have given us numerous opportunities to throw in the towel.
+Curiously enough, the circumstances attack us at the root.
+But that’s not surprising.
 If you want to destroy a tree, you must dig up its roots.

 Ten Years Later

-It hasn’t been easy, but it has been a beautiful picture of grace.
+It hasn’t been easy, but our marriage has been a beautiful picture of grace.
 Trust broken.
 Trust restored.
 Love abused, yet given still.
 In that way, the Gospel has been intimately revealed through our marriage.

-There are some who believe that maybe if they can corrupt the institution, it will cause us to question the Creator.
-If they can disrupt the most glorious promise of God’s love, maybe we’ll forget that He loves us at all.
+Because the enemy believe that if he can corrupt the institution, it will cause us to question our Creator.
+If he can disrupt the most glorious promise of God’s love, maybe we’ll forget that He loves us at all.

 Doubt vs. Faith

-We’ve been fooled to believe that doubt challenges faith.
-That doubt is a big ugly sin.
-That if we doubt our marriage, if we doubt our ability to persist, if we doubt what God is doing in our life that we’ve already given up.
+We have been fooled to believe that doubt cannot coexist with faith—that doubt is a big, ugly sin.
+Therefore, if we doubt our marriage, if we doubt our ability to persist, or if we doubt what God is doing in our life, then we’ve already lost.

-Instead of letting doubt challenge our faith, it begins to fuel it.
+Instead of letting doubt contradict our faith, allow it to become fuel.

 If you can’t stomach the thought of ending up like your own parents…